 Call for creators to submit applications: VERPĖJOS‘ CREATIVE PASTURES

-Verpėjos (The Spinners) is inviting creators from different fields to an artistic residency in the Varėna area (South Lithuania) from June to September 2023.
+Verpėjos (The Spinners) is inviting interdisciplinary artists to an artistic residency in the Varėna area (South Lithuania) from September to October 2024.

 Verpėjos‘ residency is designed to focus on the slow process of artistic research and the long-term value for the participating creators and audience.
 At the end of the residency, artists are not expected to have completed their art projects, but rather to have gained experiences, communities, and discoveries that will help them in their further creative work.